Here are some comments, suggestions, recommendations for a progressive participant-oriented curriculum.

 - process-based management theory after the likes of Tim Brown and Tor Hernes.

 Pragmatics – design thinking and rhetoric

 How do you run any kind of project?
-I embed the competencies I have just listed in two ways of conceiving of projects and project management.
+One might embed the competencies I have just listed in two ways of conceiving of projects and project management.

 Rhetoric is another age-old body of practice that deals in making and delivering cases, arguments, in specific times and places, for particular ends and audiences.
 The scope of rhetoric is not only written and spoken discourse.
 Consider that a building may be an argument for a certain way of living, perhaps one centered on particular kinds of gathering, or certain functions of everyday life that can happen within its walls.